SuyashLakhotia/RottenTomatoesCNN/README.md

 ### Preprocessing

-> The data preprocessing code is available in `data.py` and is identical to the code used in [Kim's paper](https://arxiv.org/pdf/1408.5882.pdf).
+> The data preprocessing code is available in `data.py` and is identical to the code used in [Yoon Kim's paper](https://arxiv.org/pdf/1408.5882.pdf).

 1. Load the data from the files inside `data/`.
 2. `.strip()` every sentence.
 3. Replace any characters that don't match ``[A-Za-z0-9(),!?\'\`]`` with a whitespace.
-4. Insert a whitespace between a word and a verb's contracted form (`'ve`, `'re`, etc.).
+4. Insert a whitespace between a word and a verb's contracted form (`'ve`, `'re` etc.).
 5. Insert a whitespace before punctuation marks.
 6. Delete any repeated whitespaces.